A couple of interesting variations on a theme.

 “The master in the art of living makes little distinction between his work and play, his labor and his leisure, his mind and his body, his information and his recreation, his love and his religion.
 He hardly knows which is which.
 He simply pursues his vision of excellence at whatever he does, leaving others to decide whether he is working or playing.
 To him he’s always doing both.”

 Lawrence Pearsall Jacks “Education through Recreation” (1932), p.
 1

 It certainly sounds like a great prescription for happy entrepreneurial existence.
 Since entrepreneurship blends into (takes over?) much of the rest of your life, you might as well enjoy it, and pursue it in ways that are consistent with your values.

 “Life is too short to be little.
 Man is never so manly as when he feels deeply, acts boldly, and expresses himself with frankness and with fervour.”

-And as life is too short for long blog posts I’ll stop this one here.
+Life is too short for long blog posts so I’ll stop here.

 Trackback from your site.